sveltejs/cli/documentation/docs/30-add-ons/99-community.md

 ## Version compatibility

 Your add-on should specify a minimum `sv` version in `peerDependencies`.
-Your user will get a compatibility warning if their `sv` version has a different major version than what was specified.
+Your users will get a compatibility warning if their `sv` version has a different major version than what was specified.

 ## Examples